 Other sensitive data

-Confidential information such as data of the Armed Forces or those with biosecurity aspects
+• Confidential information such as defense force data or those that have biosecurity aspects

-Biodiversity information on e.g. endangered species - Read more at Laji.fi
+• Biodiversity information on sensitive species data, for example data on endangered animals and plants, nature conservation or biosecurity - Read more at Laji.fi

 The flow chart presents a simplified decision-making process as to whether to use an AI tool in research.
 Source: Michel Rouleau-Dick, Lise Eriksson, Anna-Maria Nordman, Jan Wennström, Dionysia Kang, Matti Karinen, Kalypso Filippou, & Victor Popescu.
 (2023).
 Safe use of AI Tools in a university environment.
 Zenodo. https://doi.org/10.5281/zenodo.8250395 CC BY 4.0